AnithaReddy96/LeetCode/src/Topics/Threads.md

 1. By Extending a Thread Class
 2. By Implementing a Runnable Interface
-3. Using ExecutorService
+3. Using Callable and Future
-4. Using Callable Interface
+4. Using ExecutorService
 5. ForkJoinPool (for parallelism)

 ## Points to remember while creating Thread